xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/The Mind-Body problem.md

 A.K.A. the *The Chinese Brain* or *The China Gym*

 Imagine the whole population of China acting as neurons and the country as a huge replication of a brain: the whole country, thus the brain, can't have consciousness.
-We can't reduce mental processes to the mental level of neuronal activations brains contain.
+We can't reduce mental processes to the mental level of neuronal triggers brains contain.

 ---